Mitra98t/Flavor/nova_script_book/src/introduction.md

 To specify some things before we start:

-- This project is not meant to be a learning resource, but rather a learning platform; the idea of sharing this exeprience is guided by the hope that it will help others learn from my mistakes and successes while learning from suggestions and critics along the way myself.
+- This project is not meant to be a learning resource, but rather a learning platform; the idea of sharing this experience is guided by the hope that it will help others learn from my mistakes and successes.
+  I also hope to learn from suggestions and critics along the way myself.
 - This book will primarily show my reasoning process and the decisions I make about language design and implementation.
   I will try to keep the explanations linear and clear (don't make me promise).